Ellisville, Mississippi

 Ellisville is a town in and the first county seat of Jones County, Mississippi, United States.
-The population was 4,448 at the time of the 2010 census, up from 3,465 at the 2000 census.
+As of the 2020 census, Ellisville had a population of 4,652.
 The Jones County Courthouse is located here, as is much of the county government.

 The state legislature authorized a second county seat at Laurel, to the northeast, which developed as the center of lumber and textile mills, with a much larger population.
 Ellisville is part of the Laurel micropolitan statistical area.